 The Brandywine-Christina watershed has many challenges and resources at risk to water quality degradation with implications for environmental and ecological resources and the health and economic viability of the communities of the watershed.
 The federal, interstate and state agencies have recognized these challenges, and have worked closely with the watershed's local governments, organizations and entities to advance restoration and preservation efforts.
 Some key roles of these agencies are briefly highlighted in FIGURE 1-3 on the right.

 County and Municipal Governments

-Pennsylvania encompasses 71% of the Delaware River Basin with 51 municipalities located within three counties (Lancaster, Chester and Delaware Counties).
-An additional
+Pennsylvania encompasses 71% of the Delaware River Basin with 51 municipalities located within three counties

 FEDERAL